 - Electric 240V for smaller garages

-But, plan to use a professional.
-And, generally, purchase the heater through them for their warranty.
+Note: most homeowners must use a professional.
+And, generally, purchase the heater through them for their warranty and insurance reasons.

 Best Way to Heat a Garage

-With variations in your workshop size, intended use, budget, desired “steady” temperature and climate there is no single heater that works for everyone.
+With variations in your workshop size, intended use, budget, desired “steady” temperature, and climate, no single heater works for everyone.

 However, the following list is a comprehensive collection of the best way to heat a garage: